Aberratio/aerial-flow-studio-40/CHALLENGE_REFACTOR_README.md

 The new system provides clear, atomic operations for changing day status:

 - **Completed**: Day is marked as done, next day is unlocked
-- **Failed**: Day is marked as failed, a retry day is automatically inserted
+- **Failed**: Day is marked as failed, a retry day is automatically inserted on the next day
-- **Rest**: Day is marked as rest, subsequent training days are shifted
+- **Rest**: Day is marked as rest, a rest day is inserted on the next day

-### 4. **Better Retry Logic**
+### 4. **Better Retry and Rest Logic**

-Failed days are now handled much more intuitively:
+Failed days and rest days are now handled much more intuitively:

-- When a day is marked as failed, a new calendar day is automatically inserted
+- **Failed Day**: When a day is marked as failed, a new calendar day is automatically inserted on the next day
-- The retry day has the same training day content but a new calendar date
+- **Rest Day**: When a day is marked as rest, a rest day is inserted on the next day
+- **Day Shifting**: All subsequent days are shifted forward by one day to accommodate the new day
-- Retry attempts are clearly tracked with incrementing attempt numbers
+- **Retry attempts** are clearly tracked with incrementing attempt numbers
-- Users can see which days are retries in the UI
+- **Users can see** which days are retries in the UI

 ## Database Functions